ryanchapman/googleiapclient/README.md

     ```

 5. The iapclient struct will automatically renew tokens; you just need to call JWTToken() right before you need to use the token to get the latest.

+6. Call `iapClient.Done()` when you want iapclient to stop updating tokens.